r-spatial/spdep/docs/reference/hotspotmap.md

 - type:

-  When `obj` is of class `licd`, default `both`, may also be `comp` for local composition or `config` for local configuration
+  When `obj` is of class `licd`, default `both`, may also be `comp` for local composition or `config` for local configuration; if `uni` replicates local univariate joincount

 - control: